railsuser2014/openobject-doc-book-en/1/1_1_Inst_Config/index.rst

 .. note:: Renaming from Tiny ERP to OpenERP

-   Tiny ERP was renamed to OpenERP early in 2008 so somebody who has already used Tiny ERP should be equally at home with Open ERP.
+   Tiny ERP was renamed to OpenERP early in 2008, so somebody who has already used Tiny ERP should be equally at home with OpenERP.
 The two names refer to the same software, so there is no functional difference between versions 4.2.X of OpenERP and 4.2.X of Tiny ERP.
 This book applies to versions of OpenERP from 6.0.0 onwards, with references to earlier versions from time to time.